slawomir-nowaczyk/slawomir-nowaczyk.github.io/SAIS-Halmstad-2025/SAIS-workshop-Halmstad-2025.markdown

 To book, please visit webpage https://www.elite.se/hotell/halmstad/elite-hotell-martenson/ Choose the date and fill in the Groupcode which is 5527214.

-The rooms are available 15-17.06.
+The code is valid for reservation between 15-17.06.
 The price is 1295 SEK/night incl. tax.

 ### Hotel Scandic Hallandia
 Scandic Hallandia is also situated in the city centre, close to the Main Square and the Halmstad Castle.